How to Be a Digital Advertising Superstar: Maximizing Revenue Through AI-Powered Segments

 Why is relevance important?

-According to emarketer, digital ad channels will overtake traditional advertising globally by 2021.
-But not all digital advertising is growing.
 There’s a clear demand for higher quality and more relevance from both advertisers and consumers.
 In fact, according to a study from market research company Epsilon, 80 percent of consumers are more likely to make a purchase from brands that offer personalized experiences.

 It’s why publishers are prioritizing their audience segmentation capabilities, with many consolidating audiences from different properties into one unified platform so that their total audience can grow and segmentation opportunities can flourish.
 This lets them reach the right consumers rather than getting lost in a one-size-fits-all approach.